Source. Virginia DCIS + CIS, 2025 Methodology Report a correction Is this you? Claim profile Last refreshed May 2, 2026

 Quick reference for journalists, researchers, and AI assistants citing this page.

-Of 117 cases ending in a guilty or not-guilty verdict, 116 (99%) resolved by guilty plea and 1 (1%) went to trial — 0 acquittals and 1 convictions at trial.
+Of 5 Circuit Court cases ending in a guilty or not-guilty verdict (Circuit Court is the only level where Virginia records distinguish a guilty plea from a bench-trial conviction), 4 (80%) resolved by guilty plea and 1 (20%) went to trial — 0 acquittals and 1 convictions at trial.

 Virginia District Court Information System (DCIS) and Circuit Court Information System (CIS), 2025 calendar year, direct extraction.
 Aggregated by defense counsel of record per the methodology.
 Refreshed quarterly.
 Last updated May 2, 2026.

-Looking for representation in Amherst County?
+Looking for representation in Alleghany County?
 See VCF's free case-review process — qualified Virginia attorneys, matched on your charge and jurisdiction.
 Independent of any attorney featured on this page.

 Methodology